SAP-samples/cap-cds-hands-on/exercises/07/README.md

 </EntityType>
 ```

-There's nothing yet in the CDS model at this point that would cause a
+That's because there's nothing yet even in the CDS model at this point that would cause a
 navigation property to be made present in this entity type!
 Let's address that
 next.

 ### Consider the cardinality and association type needed

 Remembering that a supplier can have more than one product, we cannot use the
-same association type as before.
+same to-one association type as before.

 Fortunately there is also the [to-many
 association](https://cap.cloud.sap/docs/guides/domain-modeling#to-many-associations).